 8. Experience the sound systems

 You'll find a whole other side to the carnival with sound systems down the side streets.
-Blasting out reggae, groove, house, samba and more, these pop-up parties each has its own vibe.
+Blasting out reggae, groove, house, samba and more, these pop-up parties each have their own vibe.
 Do your research and arrive early as some sound systems are so popular, there's crowd control.
-You'll also find a line-up of live music stages over the bank holiday weekend.
+You'll also find a line-up of live music stages over the August bank holiday weekend.